Vedsted/DataScienceProject/python-word-count-example/README.md

 ```

 #### Example application
 The `app.py` contains a word-count example application which counts the number of words in text files on a hadoop hdfs cluster.
-The application requires that the hadoop environment is started first from the root-folder with `docker-compose up`.
+The application requires that the hadoop environment is started first with `docker-compose up`.
 Furthermore, there should be put one or more text files in subfolders in the hdfs cluster i.e. the text-files should not be placed in `/` because this throws an IndexOutOfBounds exception.